dfinson/apifi/README.md

    ```
     **Input**: An entity "instance" with updated values with which to assign / overwrite the corresponding values of the entity with the same id.
     **Output**: The newly updated entity.

+    **_Important note:_** _This update relies on the `cascadedUpdate(...)` method defined in `DataManager<T>` which reflectively iterates over all fields of the object to update and assigns them to the the corresponding values within the updated object passed as the second argument.
+Any field can be excluded from this kind of update by being annotated as `@NonApiUpdatable`._

 6. `delete...`
     ```